orchid-initiative/laelia-store/documentation/PROJECT_CHARTER.md

 # Project Charter

 ## Executive Summary
-We will be setting up a virtual storefront as a resale site.
+We will be setting up a virtual storefront as a resale site of donated inventory.

 ## Project Goals
-- Set up an online resale shop.
-- Launch the online platform within 2 months.
+- Set up an online resale shop storefront within 2 months.
-- Achieve a catalog of 200 items at launch.
-- Make 5 sales within the first month.
+- Create an Instagram and Facebook page and post twice weekly within the first month.
-- Create marketing plan.
+- Have the website fully functional with at least five listed products within four weeks.

 ## Deliverables
-- Functional e-commerce store.
+Store Set Up
+- Name the store and create a logo.
+- Create Instagram and Facebook accounts.
+- Create a About Us paragraph.

+Inventory Management
+- Take photos of inventory and store them in Google Photos.
-- Branding and marketing materials.
+- Include price and descriptions for each item.

+Store Launch
+- Upload photos to social media.
+- Create stories to highlight key pieces.

 ## Business Case / Background